shubhamv108/object-oriented-design-patterns/README.md

         - Way to hide complexity of a subsystem.
         - "Do not expose what is not necessary" principle
         - loose coupling
-        - high level user friendly interface
+        - high level user-friendly interface
         - encourages encapsulation
-        - seperation of concerns so that clinet have easiness to use the subsystem
+        - separation of concerns so that client have easiness to use the subsystem

 ## Enums
     Use when dealing FINITE set of things